UpWorks/apache-devlake-helm/README.md

 + Get the assigned NodePort (kubectl get svc) and visit http://localhost:<node-port> directly, as Docker Desktop binds the node ports to your host.

+**Storage**: Ensure your local cluster supports dynamic provisioning or has a default StorageClass.
+For Minikube, you may need to enable the storage addon (minikube addons enable storage-provisioner).
+For Kind, you might need to pre-create a PersistentVolume or adjust the PVC.

 ```bash
 kubectl apply -f postgres-deployment.yaml
 kubectl apply -f postgres-service.yaml